lainets/gitmanager/doc/DEPLOYMENT.md

 Only the Huey process needs access to the build folder while only the main django process needs access to the publish folder.
 Both processes need access to the store folder.

+# Number of threads per process

+Each process should only have a single thread as the advisory file locks obtained by the lockf posix function are process specific.
+This means that two threads in the same process accessing the same file at the same time can cause issues with the lock being released early or a lock being given when it shouldn't (because the other thread had it).
+This should be very rare but to eliminate the possibility, only one thread should be run per process.

 # Custom build runners (running builds on something other than locally or on docker containers)